FabianoCarmo/explorer-rocketseat/README.md

 ### :artificial_satellite: The Explorer Program

 The Explorer Program offered by Rocketseat is a learning process focused on web development technologies.
-The program aims to give a solid and practical knowledge fundation on the main technologies currently requested by the web development market.
+The program aims to give a solid and practical knowledge foundation on the main technologies currently requested by the web development market.

 ### :file_folder: Projects and Challenges